 In a medium bowl, combine the all purpose flour, sugar, coconut palm sugar, baking soda, salt, pumpkin pie spice and cinnamon.
 Mix until well combined.

-In a separate bowl, mix together the eggs (or egg replacement like Bob's Red Mill Egg Replacer to make Vegan), vanilla extract, unsweetened applesauce and pumpkin puree.
+In a separate bowl, mix together the eggs, vanilla extract, unsweetened applesauce and pumpkin puree.

 Pour the egg mix into the flour mix and mix until combined (do not over mix!).